agfournier/agfournier.github.io/_posts/2025-10-14-Winchester-School-Art-John-Hansard-Gallery-conversation-Lumi.md

 ---
-title: "LUMI: In Conversation with Abelardo Gil-Fournier and Jussi Parikka"
+title: "Winchester School of Art: In Conversation with Abelardo Gil-Fournier and Jussi Parikka"
 main_image: /images/lumi-jhg.jpg
 layout: post
 ---